1ntentions/Local-Language-Model-Text-Response/README.md

 Both of the above libraries can be installed using "pip install transformers torch".

+You can then add these installed libraries into your program with the import statements "import torch" and "from transformers import AutoModelForCausalLM, AutoTokenizer".

-Alternatively, you can also recreate my environment using my "requirements.yaml" file
+You can also recreate my environment using my "requirements.yaml" file